The Autoware Foundation Charter

 Effective 3rd Dec 2018

-b) The Foundation shall for this purpose support Autoware projects, including but not limited to Autoware.AI, Autoware.Auto, and Autoware.IO (each a “Technical Project”) in accordance with the provisions of this charter (the “Charter”).
+ii) The Foundation shall, for this purpose, support Autoware projects including but not limited to Autoware.AI, Autoware.Auto, and Autoware.IO (each a “Technical Project”) in accordance with the provisions of this charter (the “Charter”).

-a) The Foundation operates under the guidance of the Board of Directors (the “Board”).
-The Board manages the Foundation and raises budgets and approves spending of funds.
+i) The Foundation shall operate under the guidance of the Board of Directors (the “Board”).
+The Board shall manage the Foundation and raise, budget and approve the spending of funds.

-b) The governance of Technical Projects is as set forth by the Autoware Technical Steering Committee
+ii) The governance of Technical Projects will be as set forth by the Autoware Technical Steering Committee